startdevx/dx-setup/README.md

-# Get Started With DX CLI
+# Setup DX CLI Within Your Organization

 This guide walks you through installing and configuring **DX CLI** on Windows environment within your organization.